ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/cp-form/field-sets.md

 ### `getField($name, $type = '')`

 Will return the Field Group if it exists, or prepare and return a new Field Group.
+See [`Field`](development/services/cp-form/fields.md) for more details.

 | Parameter | Type | Description |
 | --------- | ---- | ----------- |